+This Court's Allied-Signal decision, as interpreted by Semonite, instructs the district court to evaluate "the seriousness" of an agency decision's "deficiencies" in light of the "overall equities" involved.
+Semonite, 422 F.Supp.3d at 99 (citing Allied-Signal, 988 F.2d at 150-51).
+When federal and tribal interests are in tension, the lens through which courts resolve that tension is different from that involved in a federal-state conflict, or a conflict between a private individual and an agency.
 See New Mexico v.
-Mescalero Apache Tribe, 462 U.S. 324, 334 (1983) (noting "certain broad considerations" that guide the Court's analysis of federal and tribal interests).
-The Supreme Court has held that courts should analyze statutory conflicts involving tribes using "traditional notions of Indian sovereignty [as] a crucial 'backdrop.'"
+Mescalero Apache Tribe, 462 U.S. 324, 334 (1983) (noting "certain broad considerations" that guide Court's analysis of federal and tribal interests).
+The Supreme Court has held that courts should analyze statutory conflicts involving tribes using "traditional notions of Indian sovereignty [as] a crucial 'backdrop.""
 Id. (quoting White Mtn.
 Apache Tribe v.
 Bracker, 448 U.S. 136,143 (1980)).
-Moreover, courts should analyze conflicts arising from federal statutes in a way that respects the federal government's commitment "to the goal of promoting tribal self-government, a goal embodied in numerous federal statutes."
+Moreover, courts should analyze conflicts arising from federal statutes in a manner that respects the federal government's commitment "to the goal of promoting tribal self-government, a goal embodied in numerous federal statutes."
 Id. at 335.
 The Supreme Court has "stressed that Congress' objective of furthering tribal self-government encompasses far more than encouraging tribal management of disputes between members, but includes Congress' overriding goal of encouraging 'tribal self-sufficiency.'"
 Id. (quoting Bracker, 448 U.S. at 143).

 Altering or abrogating treaty rights is a serious act that is not undertaken lightly, especially in the modern era.
-Herrera v.
+See Herrera v.
 Wyoming, 139 S. Ct.
 1686, 1698 (2019) (holding that Crow Treaty rights had not been abrogated by implication by Wyoming Enabling Act or act creating Bighorn National Forest).
-Moreover, the Supreme Court has long held that only an act of Congress can abrogate tribal treaty rights, and that the Executive branch lacks the authority to abrogate treaties unless it has been clearly delegated that authority by Congress.
+Moreover, the Supreme Court has long held that only an express act of Congress can abrogate tribal treaty rights, and that the Executive branch lacks the authority to abrogate treaties unless it has been clearly delegated that authority by Congress.
 Minnesota v.
 Mille Lacs Band of Chippewa Indians, 526 U.S. 172, 188 (1999) (holding that President Taylor's 1850 Executive Order could not terminate tribal hunting, fishing and gathering rights protected by 1837 Treaty).
-For a congressional abrogation to occur, there must be clearly expressed intent to eliminate the treaty rights; or, in the words of the Supreme Court, "clear evidence that Congress actually considered the conflict between its intended action on the one hand and Indian treaty rights on the other, and chose to resolve that conflict by abrogating the treaty."
-Herrera,

-139 S. Ct. at 1698.
+For a congressional abrogation to occur, there must be clearly expressed contemplation of the treaty right, combined with demonstrated intent to eliminate it; or, in the words of the Supreme Court, "clear evidence that Congress actually considered the conflict between its intended action on the one hand and Indian treaty rights on the other, and chose to resolve that conflict by abrogating the treaty."
+Herrera, 139 S. Ct. at 1698.
 The strength of treaty rights cannot be overstated-they survive statehood acts, establishment of protected public lands by Congress, and they do not "expire" with time or by implication.
 Id.